Teradata/dbt-teradata/README.md

 The logon mechanism for Teradata jobs that dbt executes can be configured with the `logmech` configuration in your Teradata profile.
 The `logmech` field can be set to: `TD2`, `LDAP`, `BROWSER`, `KRB5`, `TDNEGO`.
 For more information on authentication options, go to [Teradata Vantage authentication documentation](https://docs.teradata.com/r/8Mw0Cvnkhv1mk1LEFcFLpw/0Ev5SyB6_7ZVHywTP7rHkQ).

+> When running a dbt job with logmech set to "browser", the initial authentication opens a browser window where you must enter your username and password.<br>
+After authentication, this window remains open, requiring you to manually switch back to the dbt console.<br>
-> For the initial BROWSER authentication, the browser opens as expected, asking for the credentials.
-However, for every subsequent connection, a new browser tab opens, displaying the message 'TERADATA BROWSER AUTHENTICATION COMPLETED,' despite using an existing BROWSER session silently.
-This is the default behavior of the teradatasql driver, and there is no way to avoid this at the present time.
+For every subsequent connection, a new browser tab briefly opens, displaying the message "TERADATA BROWSER AUTHENTICATION COMPLETED," and silently reuses the existing session.<br>
+However, the focus stays on the browser window, so you’ll need to manually switch back to the dbt console each time.<br>
+This behavior is the default functionality of the teradatasql driver and cannot be avoided at this time.<br>
+To prevent session expiration and the need to re-enter credentials, ensure the authentication browser window stays open until the job is complete.

 ```yaml
 my-teradata-db-profile: